brainhackorg/global2019/content/faq/03-host.md

 faq:
   - question: Are we eligible to host a local Brainhack event as part of Brainhack Global?
     answer: |
       Yes!
 You do not have to have a big team or extensive attendee list.
 Sometimes event sites might not even come up with their projects.
-On those occasions, you might provide the attendees with tutorials, or you can watch simultaneously presented tutorials from other event sites and run brainstorming sessions to discuss the implement ability of the presented methods in your research.
+On those occasions, you might provide the attendees with tutorials, or you can watch simultaneously presented tutorials from other event sites and run brainstorming sessions to discuss the implementability of the presented methods in your research.

       One thing to remember is that regardless of your event’s size, you always need a good supporting team working alongside you.
 Because, as you can read from the How to Guideline, there are some details you have to consider ahead of the event, and each of these units requires dedicated volunteers.
 Therefore, once you have gathered your team and enough funding to cover your primary expenses (e.g., venue, catering), then you will be ready to start planning the event.
 Please read the How to Guideline before you decide on the scope of the event you will run on your site.

   - question: Where can I find the How to Guideline for the organization of a local Brainhack event as part of Brainhack Global?
     answer: |
-      Here!
+      (Here)[https://github.com/brainhackorg/pr-material]!
 We already created one, but please do not hesitate to give us your feedback so we can add/improve the materials.

   - question: Can we schedule our own program?
     answer: |